rohitlee/inPASS-downloader/README.md

 - Files are saved to your **Chrome default Downloads folder** (optionally in a named subfolder).
 - To change the default Downloads location, update it in Chrome Settings → Downloads.
 - The Refresh button clears the log and resets download state

+---

+## Disclaimer

+This project is an independent open-source utility and is not affiliated with, endorsed by, or associated with the Indian Patent Office or the Government of India.

+This tool only assists with downloading documents already accessible to the logged-in user through the inPASS portal.